gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Heart sinking,
 Maddy realized there was only one other way she could get into the bunker.

-The river was easy to find---all she had to do was follow her nose.
+The river was easy to find—all she had to do was follow her nose.
 The entrance they had gone through the night before was easy to find too.
 Fresh scrapes on the ground showed where the tentacle had snaked out of the water to attack them.